alastria/test-environment/README.md

   - Clone the project
   - Execute `vagrant up`
-  - Once it finishes building, you have to perform a `vagrant reload`
+  - Once it finishes building, you have to perform a `vagrant reload`, as it is prompted from console
-  - Then, you can communicate with the Virtual Machine through `vagrant ssh` command
+  - Then, you can communicate with the Virtual Machine through `vagrant ssh` command and view the ethstats and the block explorer from [http://localhost:3000](http://localhost:3000) and [http://localhost:8888](http://localhost:8888), respectively.
   - Notes:

     You can change the parameters of the virtual machine in `vagrant/config/vconfig/vagrant-local-example.yml` BEFORE the first execution.
 The parameters are self-explanatory.
 The recommended parameters are the ones already in place.

-    Take into account that the ports that have more than one value are not currently working, so they must be set in the Vagranfile.

-    You require to have installed Virtualbox and Vagrant into your machine.
+If you change the ethstats or block_explorer ports, use them instead of the ones in the previous paragraph.

     If the `vagrant up` command stops shortly after first execution and there is not any error message, just keep executing it.
 Vagrant is installing its required plugins.